If you’re looking for an easy, flavor-packed, vegetarian dinner, it doesn’t get more delicious than this sweet and spicy oven-roasted tofu.

 - Add a lot of flavor!
 The seasonings are so important.
 Tofu is naturally lacking flavor, so you’ve gotta make sure to both season it generously and to use big, bold flavors that come through in the final dish.

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

-Other plant based recipes to try next!
+Other plant-based recipes to try next!

 Equipment